openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/Net/net_websocket.md

 In network programming, WebSocket is a commonly used application-layer protocol.
 Like HTTP, it is also built on top of the TCP protocol and is frequently employed in web server application development.

-Unlike HTTP, WebSocket only requires a single handshake between the client and server to establish a persistent connection, enabling bidirectional data transmission.
-This means that WebSocket-based servers can actively push data to clients, facilitating real-time communication.
+Unlike HTTP, WebSocket only requires a single handshake between client and server to establish a persistent connection, enabling bidirectional data transmission.
+This means WebSocket-based servers can actively push data to clients, achieving real-time communication.

 WebSocket is an independent protocol.
 Its connection to HTTP lies in the fact that its handshake is interpreted by HTTP servers as an upgrade request.
-Therefore, Cangjie includes WebSocket within the http package.
+Therefore, Cangjie includes WebSocket in the `http` package.

-Cangjie abstracts the WebSocket communication mechanism into the WebSocket class, providing methods to upgrade an http/1.1 or http/2.0 server handle to a WebSocket protocol instance.
-Communication is then conducted through the returned WebSocket instance, such as reading and writing data packets.
+Cangjie abstracts the WebSocket communication mechanism into the `WebSocket` class, providing methods to upgrade an HTTP/1.1 or HTTP/2.0 server handle to a WebSocket protocol instance.
+Communication is then conducted through the returned `WebSocket` instance, such as reading and writing data packets.

 In Cangjie, the fundamental data unit transmitted via WebSocket is called a frame.
-Frames are divided into two categories: one type transmits control information, including Close Frame for closing connections, Ping Frame for implementing Keep-Alive, and Pong Frame as the response type to Ping Frame.
-The other type transmits application data, supporting segmented transmission.
+Frames are divided into two categories: one type transmits control information (e.g., Close Frame for connection termination, Ping Frame for keep-alive, Pong Frame as the response type for Ping Frame); the other type transmits application data, supporting fragmented transmission.

-Cangjie's frames consist of three attributes: fin and frameType together indicate whether the frame is segmented and its type, while payload contains the frame's data payload.
+Cangjie's frames consist of three attributes: `fin` and `frameType` jointly indicate whether the frame is fragmented and its type, while `payload` contains the frame's data payload.
 Developers don't need to concern themselves with other attributes for packet transmission.

-The following example demonstrates the WebSocket handshake and message exchange process: creating HTTP client and server instances, initiating WebSocket upgrade (or handshake), and beginning frame read/write operations after successful handshake.
+The following example demonstrates WebSocket handshaking and message exchange: creating HTTP client and server instances, initiating WebSocket upgrade (handshake), and performing frame read/write operations after successful handshake.

 > **Note:**
 >